 - Can be used again and again

-It’s ideal for tiles, showerheads and shower trays, but make sure you follow the instructions and keep it away from marble and chrome plating as it’s very strong.
+The gel formula also means it clings to hard surfaces, allowing it to get to work without gravity sabotaging its best efforts.
+It’s ideal for tiles, shower heads and shower trays, and is safe to use on all ceramic and plastic sanitaryware.
+But make sure you follow the instructions and keep it away from marble and chrome plating as it’s very strong.

 - Gel formula means it’s non-drip